 Who Is Adam Rippon?

 Born in Pennsylvania in 1989, Adam Rippon displayed immense early promise as a figure skater with back-to-back wins at the world junior championships.
 He missed out on berths with the U.S. teams for the 2010 and 2014 Winter Olympics, but regained his standing in the sport with a win at the 2016 U.S. national championships.
-In 2018, Rippon became the first openly gay American man to qualify for the Winter Olympics.
+In 2018, Rippon became the first openly gay American man to qualify for the Winter Olympics, where he won a bronze medal and emerged as a fan favorite.

 With his selection to the U.S. Olympic men's figure skating team in January 2018, Adam Rippon, who revealed his sexuality in the October 2015 issue of Skating, became the first openly gay American athlete to qualify for the Winter Olympics.